 Feeling Trapped In A Relationship – 6 Steps You Can Take

 A children’s book by Renee Russel taught me a very valuable lesson in middle school; you always have two options in life – be a chicken or a champion.
 And neither is permanent since most people have been both at some point in time or the other.
-The way I see it, there’s nothing wrong with being a chicken as long as your own self isn’t being compromised.
-If at any point you see your self-respect at stake – it’s time to switch teams, champ.
+The way I see it, there’s nothing wrong with being a chicken as long as your sense of self isn’t being compromised.
+If at any point you see your self-respect at stake, it’s time to switch teams, champ.

 Welcome to the champion section of this piece where we talk about the steps you can take if you feel restricted in a relationship.
 Seeing them through till the end will be a tough job, no doubt.
-But you absolutely must do something about your situation.
+But once you are through, you will be able to take charge of your life and decide when to fight for a relationship and when to give up.
+Now is the time you do something about your situation.
 It’s just what Steve Harvey said, “If you’re going through hell, keep going.
 Why would you stop in hell?”

 Related Reading: 10 Signs To Know Your Relationship Is Over